-Joan's efforts have garnered numerous awards, including regional Emmys.
-Her contributions include such diverse topics as “A Trip to the Moon,” “The Foothills,” and “Winter Play.”
+Joan's efforts have garnered numerous awards, including regional Emmys and the prestigious Kavli Science Journalism Silver Award from the American Association for the Advancement of Science.
+Her contributions include such diverse topics as “A Trip to the Moon,” “The Health of our Lakes,” and “Winter Play.”

 KRIS MILLGATE is an award-winning freelancer from the Idaho Falls area with extensive experience in outdoor and environmental issues.
 She has her own production company, Tight Line Media, and hosts the commercial TV segment Time OUT with Kris Millgate.
 We've been fortunate to be able to call on Kris for numerous eastern Idaho programs, like “Palisades by Season,” “Seeking Refuge,” and “Helping Henry's.”